-Do you have a stash of baseball cards that you collected as a kid?
-Are you looking to acquire a signed uniform or photograph from your current favourite player?
-These days, collecting sports memorabilia can be a fun and exciting hobby – and a potentially lucrative investment as well.
+Do you have a stash of football cards that you collected as a kid?
+Are you looking to acquire a signed jersey or photograph from your current favourite player?
+These days, collecting sports memorabilia can be a fun and exciting hobby—and a potentially lucrative investment as well.
 Even if you’re just accumulating items for sentimental reasons, consider these tips as you expand your valuable sports memorabilia collection:

 With the demand for sports memorabilia, there is also a rather lucrative market for fakes.
 So, be sure to do your research before you buy.
-It’s safest to purchase from the official stores of reputable organizations like the MLB, NFL, NBA, NASCAR, and NFL, or make sure your item has been examined and approved by an authenticating company such as Professional Sports Authenticators (PSA) or Memorabilia Evaluation and Research Services (MEARS).
-It the item has been reviewed by one of these firms, it will have a certificate of authenticity.
+It’s safest to purchase from the official stores of reputable organisations and make sure your item has been examined and approved by an authenticating company.

 Any time you purchase a new item for your collection, you will want to add it to your insurance policy.
-However, with Chubb, you don’t have to do it immediately.
-Your newly acquired items are covered for up to 90 days up to 25 percent of the policy limit, if you’re already covered for items like it on your policy.
+Under Chubb Signature policy, your newly acquired items are covered for up to 90 days, and up to 25 percent of the sum insured in place for each category of valuables.